Biotech Gene Therapy Names Juno, Kite, And bluebird bio Still Have Room To Run

 Summary

-All three names in my May 30, 2017 (45-page) report are from the same space and I highly recommend taking a look at the entire report before making an investment decision.
+All three names in my May 30, 2017, (45-page) report are from the same space, and I highly recommend taking a look at the entire report before making an investment decision.
 It is available on request.

-This industry is in its infancy -- most trials are only in Phase I or Phase II.
-The companies do not have earnings yet and that makes them difficult to value today.
+This industry is in its infancy - most trials are only in Phase I or Phase II.
+The companies do not have earnings yet, and that makes them difficult to value today.
 In my opinion, the upside here is significant, but you may have to hold on to these names for a few years in order to realize that upside, because today an argument can be made that the stocks have gotten a little bit ahead of themselves.

-I am keeping my Buy recommendation on Juno (unchanged) and I am keeping my Hold recommendation on Kite (unchanged).
+I am keeping my Buy recommendation on Juno (unchanged), and I am keeping my Hold recommendation on Kite (unchanged).
 There are currently seven institutions (each) with stakes of at least 250 million dollars in BLUE.
 There are nine institutions (each) with stakes of at least 175 million dollars in KITE.
-With JUNO the institutional ownership is much lower -- many institutions probably got shaken out following deaths on the Juno trials last year.
-In my opinion the market over-reacted to those deaths.
+With JUNO, the institutional ownership is much lower - many institutions probably got shaken out following deaths on the Juno trials last year.
+In my opinion, the market over-reacted to those deaths.
 In fact, the shares have already bounced significantly since the low from last year following that market over-reaction (and insiders bought $500,000 worth of Juno shares recently).

-I went in-and-out of KITE twice in the last couple of years and locked in gains of 35% both times.
+I went in and out of KITE twice in the last couple of years and locked in gains of 35% both times.
 I most recently exited KITE at $87 a share on March 13.

-There are 8,000,000 shares short and that is more than 10X the average daily volume.
+There are 8,000,000 shares short, and that is more than 10X the average daily volume.

 My recommendation is to allocate 3% portfolio weight to this industry: 1.5% to BLUE, 0.75% to KITE, and 0.75% to JUNO.

-I remember an analyst (many years ago) on CNBC defending his Sell recommendation on Amazon.
+I remember an analyst (many years ago) on CNBC defending his Sell recommendation on Amazon (NASDAQ:AMZN).
 It was trading at $100/share at the time.
-He defended the Sell rating by saying they lose money on every book they sell.
+He defended the Sell rating by saying it loses money on every book it sells.
 AMZN recently hit $1,000 today.
 The lesson here is do not be afraid to invest in names with multi-billion market caps that are without EPS today.
-With KITE, BLUE and JUNO you must look out 3-5 years.
+With KITE, BLUE, and JUNO, you must look out 3-5 years.

 Sources